mum4k/termdash/doc/design.md

 ## APIs

-### Display API
+### Terminal API

-The Display API is an interface private to the terminal dashboard library.
-Its primary purpose is to act as a shim layer over different display implementations.
+The Terminal API is an interface private to the terminal dashboard library.
+Its primary purpose is to act as a shim layer over different terminal implementations.

 The API allows to: